multimirkin/forestbreath/README.md

-# sochi - Training project
+# Forest Breathe - Training project
 ## The project was made by Max Mingulov